 DECIDE HOW YOU WANT TO ORGANIZE YOUR “STUFF”

-You can purchase over the door organizers like this and store your clothes in each compartment.
-(This is great for kids, but harder for adults where clothes may not fit in the smaller sizes.)
 As an alternative, you can purchase a hanging closet organizer like this one which is a bit bigger.)

 Here you can see how I packed my daughter’s clothes for a recent trip to Disney.
 This took any confusion out of the equation.
 It reduced the amount of time it took everyone to get dressed and kept a sense of organization in our hotel room.
 And my husband was able to get the girls dressed without asking me a single question!

 If you are flying, don’t forget to check the weight limit restrictions for your airline and weigh your bag in advance of getting to the airport.